brianhie/efficient-evolution/README.md

 ```bash
 python bin/recommend.py [sequence]
 ```
 where `[sequence]` is the wildtype protein sequence you want to evolve.
+The script will output a list of substitutions and the number of recommending language models.

 ### Paper analysis scripts